Skip Ribbon Commands

 • Maintain Distance: Keep back from striping vehicles to avoid paint on your vehicle and to ensure safety.

 • Driving through wet paint is illegal and can damage the striping.
-If paint gets on your vehicle, it can be removed with a high-pressure hose within an hour, but it's best to act quickly as the paint sets hard.
+If paint gets on your vehicle, it can be removed with a high-pressure hose within an hour, but it's best to act quickly as the paint dries quickly.

 • Please note that Kitsap County will not reimburse for damages due to driving on wet paint.